KernelTuner/kernel_tuner/roadmap.md

 These are the things that we would like to implement, but we currently have no demand for it.
 If you are interested in any of these, let us know!

+ * Option to set dynamically allocated shared memory for CUDA backend
  * Option to set function that computes search space restriction, instead of a list of strings
  * Option to set function that computes grid dimensions instead of grid divisor lists
  * Provide API for analysis of tuning results